|Orville Wright in 1905.|

 Aug.
 19, 1896 - Army Pvt.
 Andrew E. Snow of Uriah, Ala., who died on Jan.
 11, 1919 from disease during World War I at Fort Logan H. Roots, Ark., was born.

 Aug.
 19, 1900 – French author and adventurer Gontran de Poncins was born in Southeast France.

 Aug.
 19, 1905 – Capt.
 C.W.
-Locklin passed away at the age of 77 at his residence at Perdue Hill, Ala.
+Locklin passed away at the age of 77 at his residence at Perdue Hill, Ala. and he was buried at McConico Cemetery with Masonic honors conducted to Alabama Lodge No. 3.
 He was a prominent warehouse clerk, steamboat captain, planter and trade company president.

 Aug.
 19, 1905 – A brand new Munger system steam ginnery plant was put into operation on this Saturday at the Kyser-Betts Mercantile Co. in Burnt Corn, Ala.
 The plant could turn out 20 finished bales of cotton per day.